maximevaillancourt/digital-garden-jekyll-template/_posts/2020-09-14-use-automation-school-better.md

 But I had a secret weapon.
 I used automation to make lots of different things happen.
 Instead of writing a bunch of emails and spending time back and forth, I was able to make this 4 step process (described in the pictures to the right):

-*A person signs up
+* person signs up

-*I Update the due date to 1 week from today
+* Update the due date to 1 week from today

-*I move the card to the guest speaker that it will be matched to.
+* move the card to the guest speaker that it will be matched to.

-*MAGIC!
+* MAGIC!
 The automation makes it so that

-*the school gets an email
+* the school gets an email

-*the speaker gets an email
+* the speaker gets an email

-*the due dates are explained
+* the due dates are explained

-*the link to submit the video is given.
+* the link to submit the video is given.